singlavinod/Self-Driving-Car-NanoDegree-Udacity/Term1-Computer-Vision-and-Deep-Learning/Project2-Traffic-Sign-Classifier/Report.md

 I used the vanilla python commands and numpy library to calculate summary statistics of the traffic signs data set:

-* The size of training set is 34799
+* Number of images in training set is 34799
-* The size of the validation set is 4410
+* Number of images in validation set is 4410
-* The size of test set is 12630
+* Number of images in test set is 12630
 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Below is an exploratory visualization of the data set.
+The bar charts depict distribution of images per class in training, testing and validation datasets.
+It is clear that there is a wide variation in number of images available per class in each of these datasets.
+Therefore, it is logical to think that data augmentation using preprocessing techniques can help reduce this disparity and thereby result in improved performance of the network.

 ![alt text][image1]